gov-cy/staging-govcy-design-system-docs/src/components/radio.md

 Use the radios component when users can only select one option from a list.

 ## When not to use this component
 Do not use the radios component if users might need to select more than one option.
-In this case, you should use the ==checkbox== component instead.
+In this case, you should use the [checkbox](../checkbox/) component instead.

 ## How it works
 The component should only exist in the [main section](../../getting-started/page-template/#sections).